-Prior to the initial Stimulus Act in 2008, Section 179 allowed for businesses to deduct up to $125,000 on qualifying equipment – and the deduction began to phase out for companies that spent over $500,000, truly making it a small business tax incentive.
+Prior to the Stimulus Act in 2008, Section 179 allowed for businesses to deduct up to $125,000 on qualifying equipment – and the deduction began to phase out for companies that spent over $500,000, truly making it a small business tax incentive.

 At that time, Section 179 was slated to wind down in future years with reduced deduction limits.
 And eventually, Section 179 was to be eliminated completely.
-However, Section 179 has proven very popular, and over the last few years Section 179 has gone through numerous enhancements via multiple Stimulus Acts designed to give businesses of all sizes incentive to invest in themselves by purchasing, financing or leasing new equipment and software.
+However, Section 179 has proven very popular, and over the years Section 179 has gone through numerous enhancements via multiple Stimulus Acts designed to give businesses of all sizes incentive to invest in themselves by purchasing, financing or leasing new equipment and software.

 The Stimulus Acts

-Following are the various Stimulus Acts that have been enacted over the years, as well as an explanation of the impact each had on Section 179 and Bonus Depreciation.
+Let’s walk through the significant Stimulus Acts enacted over the years, and understand the impact each had on Section 179 and Bonus Depreciation.

 In order to address concerns regarding a slowing economy, President Bush asked Congress to come up with an Economic Stimulus Plan that would benefit both consumers and businesses, and Congress responded with a comprehensive economic stimulus package.
 On February 13, 2008, President Bush signed H.R.
 5140, otherwise known as the ‘Economic Stimulus Act of 2008’.